cellgeni/grnboost2-configuration/README.md

 Next, you will need to alter the script to point to the cloned repository `main.nf` i.e:

-`nextlfow run -C /path/to/config run /path/to/cloned/repo/main.nf`
+`nextflow run -C /path/to/config run /path/to/cloned/repo/main.nf`

 A singularity image generated from the dockerfile is available on the FARM at: `/nfs/cellgeni/singularity/images/grnboost.sif`